maroafenogho/wordie/README.md

  <img src="./del.jpg">

 # What you can learn from this repo
-1. Riverpod state management and overrides
+1. Riverpod state management and dependency overrides
 2. go_router
 3. Custom widgets
 4. Firebase authentication
 5. Firebase database
-6. Riverpod Architecture
+6. Feature-first Architecture
 7. Shared preferences
 8. Dart extension and more